promises-aplus/promises-spec/README.md

     1. If `onFulfilled` is not a function, it must be ignored.
     1. If `onRejected` is not a function, it must be ignored.
 1. If `onFulfilled` is a function,
-    1. it must be called after `promise` is fulfilled, with `promise`'s value as its first argument.
+    1. it must be called after `promise` is fulfilled, with `promise`'s fulfillment value as its first argument.
     1. it must not be called more than once.
-    1. it must not be called if `onRejected` has already been called.
+    1. it must not be called if `onRejected` has been called.
 1. If `onRejected` is a function,
-    1. it must be called after `promise` is rejected, with `promise`'s reason as its first argument.
+    1. it must be called after `promise` is rejected, with `promise`'s rejection reason as its first argument.
     1. it must not be called more than once.
-    1. it must not be called if `onFulfilled` has already been called.
+    1. it must not be called if `onFulfilled` has been called.
 1. `onFulfilled` and `onRejected` must not be called before `then` returns [[1](#notes)].
 1. `then` may be called any number of times.
-    1. `onFulfilled` and `onRejected` supplied in one call to `then` must never be called after those supplied to a later call to `then` on the same promise.
+    1. `onFulfilled` and `onRejected` supplied in one call to `then` must never be called after those supplied to a later call to `then`.
 1. `then` must return a promise [[2](#notes)]

 ### Promise Chaining